zachwe/tortoise-tts/README.md

 All outputs are saved under `./result/[voice name]/[timestamp]/` as `result.wav`, with the text used saved alongside it.
 There doesn't seem to be an inherent way to add a Download button in Gradio, so keep that folder in mind.

 To save you from headaches, I strongly recommend playing around with shorter sentences first to find the right values for the voice you're using before generating longer sentences.

+As a quick optimization, I modified the script to where the `conditional_latents` are saved after loading voice samples.
+If there's voice samples that have a modification time newer than this cached file, it'll skip loading it and load the normal WAVs instead.

 ## Example(s)